dnlbowers/battleships/TESTING.md

     * ***Issue Found:***
         * At first, I attempted to make everything a sub-class of Player.
 However, after much research, I found this improper use of OOP.
     * ***Causes:***
         * By making Player a superclass I was telling the computer that the board and ship were a type of Player, which is not the case.
-Player, Board, and Ship are all three distinct Object types.
+Player, Board, and Ship are all three distinct object types.
     * ***Solution Found:***
-        * Instead of using inheritance, to allow for cross-functionality I opted for giving all objects a relationship with each other through belonging/possession by:
+        * Instead of using inheritance, to allow for cross-functionality I opted for giving all objects a relationship with each other through belonging/possession, this was achieved by:
-            * Calling the board function in the Player init method, meaning that the Player possessed the board object.
+            * Creating the board object as part of the Player init method.
+This meant that the Player possessed the board object.
             * The Ship objects are created in the build_fleet method of the board, making a list of ships belonging to a particular player's board.

 1. **Intended Outcome:** - Placing every ship on an original set of tiles with no overlap.
     * ***Issue Found:***
         * I initially tried to append the start tile directly to the ship coordinates, which led to no definition between a set of coordinates.
-    * ***Causes:**
+    * ***Causes:***
         * At this stage of development, I had yet to convert the start position input into a tuple.
 Not having a tuple of two numbers meant that when a player entered two numbers, the code added them to the list as individual numbers.
     *  ***Solution Found:***
         *  At the start of the function, I created an empty list of occupied tiles, enabling me to use occupied_coordinates.append(tuple(random_start)).
 This line of code later turned into occupied_coordinates.append(ship_instance.coordinates), which updated the list with the full coordinates of each ship so they could never start from a duplicate tile.
 The occupied_coordinate list was then later fed back into the build ship function to ensure that tiles could not be reused when placing a ship.